BalaM314/Untitled-Electron-Game/index.md

 ## random stuff below

+ticking issue

+machine 1 -> machine 2
+both machines are full

+tick 1: both machines are full and have no outputs (output placed) tick 2:
+	chance 1:
+	machine 1 updates first, no outputs
+	machine 2 updates, outputs
+	only on the next tick machine 1 will realize it has an output chance 2:
+	machine 2 updates first, outputs
+	machine 1 updates, outputs

+not solvable

 tick 1:
 generator 1 has a capacity of 50 PU and generator 2 has a capacity of 100 PU consumers are requesting a total of 50 PU